• Free shipping on all orders

 These dogs need their nails trimmed regularly to prevent them from becoming overgrown.
 You can trim your dog’s nails yourself or take them to a professional groomer.
 Don’t forget about brushing their teeth regularly, too—tooth brushing is important to prevent health issues.

-american cocker spaniel dog standing outdoor
+cream american cocker spaniel dog at the park

 Image Credit: Lenkadan, Shutterstock